From career breakthroughs to professional milestones, explore how Donald Trump made an impact.

 In 2021, Donald Trump, who had been a member since 1989, resigned from SAG-AFTRA to avoid a disciplinary hearing regarding the January 6 attack.
 Two days later, the union permanently barred him.

-In January 2023, Meta Platforms' two-year ban lapsed, allowing Trump to return to Facebook and Instagram.
+In January 2023, Meta Platforms' two-year ban lapsed, allowing Donald Trump to return to Facebook and Instagram.

 In March 2024, Trump Media & Technology Group (TMTG) merged with Digital World Acquisition and became a public company.

-In November 2024, Trump won the election with 312 electoral votes to incumbent vice president Kamala Harris's 226, making him the second president in U.S. history after Grover Cleveland to be elected to a nonconsecutive second term.
+In November 2024, Donald Trump won the election with 312 electoral votes, becoming the second president in U.S. history to be elected to a nonconsecutive second term.

-On February 3, 2025, the White House announced that Elon Musk was a special government employee and that Musk's Department of Government Efficiency (DOGE) was granted access to many federal government agencies.
+In February 2025, the White House announced that Elon Musk was a special government employee leading the Department of Government Efficiency (DOGE), granting him access to multiple federal agencies.
+Trump's cabinet selections prioritized loyalty, and he appointed 23 former Fox News employees to his administration.

 Stormy Daniels born Stephanie A Gregory Clifford is an American...